 The Files section of this group is a compilation of professional advice, such as published case files and articles from experts in the medical field.
 The information here may be beneficial to living/recovering from Transverse Myelitis.
 However, it is essential that you do not take these as medical recommendations.

 This group contains discussions on various topics, from dealing with symptoms to questions about treatment options.
 Due to the large member count, I'm sure there will be people who can answer any questions you have.

 People living with Transverse Myelitis is a Facebook support group specifically for those diagnosed with Transverse Myelitis.

-Additionally, fundraisers and similar posts are not allowed.
-This is to avoid the group being overwhelmed with these types of posts.
-However, this means that all the discussion in the groups is solely about Transverse Myelitis.
+While this may seem strange, this allows the group's discussions to be exclusive to those with the condition.
+Additionally, fundraisers and similar posts are not allowed to ensure the group can handle these posts.
+However, this means that all the group discussion is solely about Transverse Myelitis.

 Transverse Myelitis Coalition

 Transverse Myelitis Coalition is a Facebook support group created to provide a community of support and create awareness for TM patients and their families.